dkmur/Stats/README.md

 **Spawn60** spawndef=15 so 60 minute spawn (events do mess this number up, cleanup after event is needed)
 **Spawn30** spawndef<>15 so most likely 30 minute spawn
 **%timeleft** average % of despawn time left
+**%5min** % of mons scanned within the first 5 minutes of spawntime

 **Tmon** total mons scanned based on worker stats so not table pokemon
 **Tloc** total locations (route position) scanned